 Gdansk Market Hall

 Start your shopping at the Market Hall – one of the top Gdansk things to see and do.
-Built in the late 1800s, there are three levels inside the Market Hall in Gdansk – along with unearthed discovery of a Romanesque church.
+Built in the late 1800s, there are three levels inside the Market Hall in Gdansk – along with an unearthed discovery of a Romanesque church.

-The market is a great place to sample local food – and to purchase items for an afternoon picnic lunch.
+The Green Market (fresh produce) stalls overflow onto the plaza to the south of the Market Hall (where you will also find an underground archeological museum).
+It’s a great place to sample local food – and to purchase items for an afternoon picnic lunch.
 The kabanos (Polish smoked sausages) and fresh fruit are popular picks!

 Pro Tip: Paczki, Polish donuts, are a must-eat when in Gdansk!
 Eat a sugary breakfast of Gdansk donuts from Stara Paczkarnia.
-Located on the north side of the market, the fresh donuts at the corner kiosk and cost less than $1 USD.
-We recommend the chocolate cream-filled paczki (czekolada).

 Half-Day Trips from Gdansk: Westerplatte or Oliwa